ibtisdl/Amazon_Prime_DSHB/README.md

 This dashboard provides a comprehensive analysis of Prime Video's content, making it easier to understand trends in genres, ratings, and production over time.
 It can be a valuable tool for stakeholders looking to gain insights into the platform's offerings.

-## Feedback

-If you have any suggestions or feedback, please feel free to open an issue or submit a pull request.

----

-This README provides a clear explanation of your Power BI dashboard, its features, and how others can use it.
-Let me know if you need any adjustments!